andreapdr/gFun/README.md

 Concerning traditional machine learning the code implements variants to Funnelling algoirthm (TAT) proposed in the article "Esuli, A., Moreo, A., & Sebastiani, F. (2019).
 [Funnelling: A New Ensemble Method for Heterogeneous Transfer Learning and Its Application to Cross-Lingual Text Classification](https://dl.acm.org/citation.cfm?id=3326065).
 ACM Transactions on Information Systems (TOIS), 37(3), 37.".

 To form document representations we deployed publicly available word-embeddings:
-* MUSE  A. Conneau, G. Lample, L. Denoyer, MA.
+* MUSE  "A. Conneau, G. Lample, L. Denoyer, MA.
 Ranzato, H. Jégou, (2018).
 [Word Translation without Parallel Data](https://arxiv.org/pdf/1710.04087.pdf)"
+As well as a method to build supervised word-embeddings:
 * Word-Class Embeddings "Moreo, A, Esuli, A. & Sebastiani, F. (2019).
 [Word-Class Embeddings for Multiclass Text Classification](https://arxiv.org/abs/1911.11506.pdf)"